giantswarm/docs/sources/reference/create.md

 }
 ```

-As you can see, the file contains a single JSON object, which on the top level defines keys that are named after Giant Swarm [environments](../env/).
-This structure is required, even if you have only one environment you are working with.
-It allows you to assign different values to variables for each of your environments.
+As you can see, the file contains a single JSON object, which on the top level defines keys that are named after your [environments](../env/).
+This structure allows you to assign different values to variables for each of your environments.

 With the example above, you would now use a variable name `$redis_port` (dont forget the dollar sign!) where appropriate in your app configuration file (`swarm.json`).

 Here is how you make use of your variables file when calling `swarm create`:

-    $ swarm create <app-config-path>> --var-file=<var-file-path>
+    $ swarm create <app-config-file> --var-file=<var-file-path>

 So, if your application config is called `swarm.json` and the variables file is `swarmvars.json`, the command is: